Cobordism categories and moduli spaces of odd dimensional manifolds: Introduction

 \subsection{Acknowledgements}

-We heartily thank Oscar Randal-Williams for his encouragement when this project was in its infancy and Soren Galatius for his ongoing guidance.
+We heartily thank Oscar Randal-Williams for his encouragement when this project was in its infancy and S\o ren Galatius for his ongoing guidance.
 We are also indebted to Boris Botvinnik and Johannes Ebert for their valuable advice and particularly to Diarmuid Crowley and Tibor Macko for pointing out the existence and properties of various quadratic refinements.
-F.H. would like to further thank Markus Land, Stephan Stolz and in particular Daniel Kasprowski for very useful discussions about various subtleties in surgery theory.
-N.P. thanks Anibal Medina for many enlightening conversations around cobordism categories and surgery theory as well.
-We would also like to thank the University of Oregon and Stanford University for providing us with the means to communicate in person; the former at the inception, the latter at the culmination of our work.
-F.H. was supported by a scholarship of the German Academic Exchange Service during a year at the University of Notre Dame.
-N.P. was supported by an NSF Post-Doctoral Fellowship, DMS-1502657, at Stanford University and by the ERC-grant 'KL2MG-interactions' of Wolfgang L\"uck during a visit to the University of Bonn.
+FH would like to further thank Markus Land, Stephan Stolz and in particular Daniel Kasprowski for very useful discussions about various subtleties in surgery theory.
+NP thanks Anibal Medina for many enlightening conversations around cobordism categories and surgery theory.
+FH was supported by a scholarship of the German Academic Exchange Service during a year at the University of Notre Dame.
+NP was supported by an NSF Post-Doctoral Fellowship, DMS-1502657, at Stanford University and by the ERC-grant 'KL2MG-interactions' of Wolfgang L\"uck during a visit to the University of Bonn.